-China's economy grew 6.9% in the first quarter
+China's economic growth climbs to 6.9% in the first quarter

 The Chinese economy picked up steam in the first quarter.

-Gross domestic product grew 6.9% from a year earlier, the country's National Bureau of Statistics said Monday.
-That's slightly higher than the 6.8% figure recorded in the fourth quarter of last year -- and above what some economists had been predicting.
+Gross domestic product grew 6.9% from a year earlier, according to official data published Monday, hitting its fastest pace since the third quarter of 2015.

+It's an uptick from the 6.8% recorded in the fourth quarter of last year -- and slightly above what some economists had been predicting.

+The question is how long the momentum in China's heavily-indebted economy can last.

+"Things are pretty strong at the moment, but it's going to be difficult to sustain this level of growth given how reliant it is on the state, which will have to pull back at some point," said Julian Evans-Pritchard, an economist at Capital Economics.

 The Chinese government said last month that it's targeting growth of "around 6.5% or higher if possible" in 2017.
 The economy grew 6.7% last year.